Boost Attendance with Facebook

 One way to capture people’s attention is by giving them a sneak peek of the final product which in this case is your event.
 This sparks the interest of new visitors and encourages them to register for your event to experience the event for themselves.

 Giving event attendees an inside look at what goes behind the scenes can prove to be a great content idea.
-By providing pre-event content (such as speaker interviews or downloadable guides) for your registered event attendees, you boost engagement and also attract many new people to your event.
+By providing pre-event content (such as speaker interviews or downloadable guides) for your registered event attendees, you boost engagement and attract many new people to your event.

 For this, you can use Facebook live video to stream clips before and after your event.
 This is a great way to get the word out about your event, increase engagement on your Facebook events page, and also boost event attendance.